Strangulation Attorneys in Gillette

 Another main defense for strangulation is that the person was acting in self-defense, or defending a child.
 If one parent, for instance, started acting violently towards a child in the house, the other parent could defend the child by coming behind the aggressive parent and strangling him or her.
 Self-defense is a valid defense in Wyoming, and can often be used in strangulation cases.

-There are many possible defenses in these cases, and an experienced Wyoming criminal defense attorney can help you use them.
+There are many possible defenses in these cases, and an experienced Campbell County strangulation defense attorney at Steven Titus & Associates, P.C. can help you use them.

 We are available 24/7 to help.
 Contact us now at (307) 257-7800 to schedule a free consultation.